harshil90956/Food-app/README.md

 ### **For Users (Frontend)**

-- **Browse Restaurants**: View a wide selection of restaurants, including their menu, prices, and ratings.
 - **Search and Filter**: Search for specific dishes or filter restaurants by cuisine, rating, or price range.
 - **Order Food**: Select items, customize your order (if applicable), and add them to the cart.
 - **Track Order Status**: Users can track the status of their orders in real-time, from preparation to delivery.